shadowga/website/_docs/index.md

 - **Free and open.** You don't need building expertise or any skills to join.
 Our server is public to all and so is our online community, the Shadow.GA forum.
 We even allow you to chat with other server members on the go with our Discord server.

+### Joining the server
-## How to join
+It's easy to join the server.
-Joining the server is easy.
-You can connect to our server by typing or pasting the domain "shadow.ga" into your direct connect box.
-You may also add the server to your multiplayer list.
-No port is required to connect, but if you need one you can use `25599`.
+You can connect by typing the domain `shadow.ga` as a server address using the direct connect box or by adding us to your in-game list.

-## Support
-If you're having trouble with something, we're here for you.
-Ask a question on the forums paired with the 'support' tag and an administrator will assist you as soon as possible.
+Using a port isn't required but if you need one there's `25599`.
+We provide support for both newer and older clients, from `1.12` all the way back to `1.7.2`.
+The amount of older client versions may update as the game changes over time.

+### Joining the forum
+Our online community, or forum, can be joined by making a brand new account or signing up through GitHub.
+Registration through GitHub doesn't require e-mail verification, but the other method will send a confirmation e-mail to the address you signed up with.
+From there, you can make posts and share ideas to everyone.

+### Joining the guild
+The Discord guild is also easy to join, and it's a great place for live chat and support.
+All you need is an account and you can click the 'chat' link on our navigation bar to receive an invite.
+We have several channels to make quick discussion easier for anyone.
+You can even do audio-related activities such as join a voice channel to discuss, listen, or play music.